simplay/master_thesis/Source/core/README.md

 + **-task ID**: (**req**) The target similarity task given by a number ID.
  + ID == 1: Summed distances (SD) similarity task.
  + ID == 2: Product distances (PD) similarity task.
+ + ID == 3: Product of Euclidian distances (PED) similarity task.
+Uses 3d trajectory points for computing the spatial distances.

+Whenever we want to make use of depth cues but the color and depth camera are already aligned, the target similarity task is re-assign to one that used 3d trajectory points (i.e. to its alternative task).

 + **-var BOOL**: Indicates whether the local flow variance values should be used for normalizing similarity values.
 By default, the global variance values are used.
  + BOOL == 0: Use global flow variance values for normalization.